Making the difficult decision

 Here are some questions to ask your physician as you are making this decision:

 1. What levels of the spine will be fused ?
 This is important to know.
 Google a good spinal anatomy picture or visit my video tutorial HERE and familiarize yourself with vertebral levels.
 Most scoliosis fusions start between T2-T4 and travel down as far as L3 or L4.
 This leaves the neck fully mobile and the very bottom of the spine with some mobility.
-The farther down the fusion is, the less lumbar vertebrae remain to carry the weight bearing load.
+The further down the fusion is, the less lumbar vertebrae remain to carry the weight bearing load.
 We are seeing heavy disc degeneration years post fusion in the lumbar vertebrae in those fused to L3 or L4.
 My opinion is the more lumbars that are left untouched the better the outcome, although this will be a discussion for you and your orthopedic surgeon.

 2. What type of rods and screws will be used ?
 The hardware for spine fusion surgery has evolved over the years.
 The early use of the Harrington Rod, left many with flat back syndrome as well as other poor surgical outcomes requiring revision surgery.
 Currently there are many types of hardware as well as special screws that help facilitate correction of spinal rotation.
 Ask your surgeon what type of hardware is being used, how long he/she has been using that type of instrumentation, and if there will be rotational correction.